 Discourse Community Analysis: Professional Organization in Your Field

 LEARNING OBJECTIVES: After completing this 2-part Discipline Awareness project in English 302, students will be able to:

 Understand the concept of a discourse community

 Be able to identify and analyze a major professional association in the field

-Understand the concept of genre
+Understand the concept of genre and the concept of the rhetorical situation

-Be able to differentiate among genres in periodicals
+Be able to differentiate among genres in periodicals [from the examples they find through the organization websites they choose for the assignment; see assignment prompt: Students must explain the intended audience, purpose, writing style of each genre they include, explain the writing distinctions between genres, and explain how each genre furthers the organization’s common goals.]

-Understand the concept of the rhetorical situation in each genre example the organization uses
+Be able to identify an issue in their field that interests them

-Be able to identify an issue in their field that interests them for future assignments from topics addressed in the genre writing the organization uses.
+From the discoveries they make when exploring the organization’s website and writings from different genres, students should discover issues / topics for future assignments.

 PREPARATION FOR THIS ASSIGNMENT:

 Read Swales excerpt posted on Blackboard Watch YouTube: “Facebook as a Discourse” Community (References Swales)